 There are many types of heatmaps available online.
 Let’s look at the most popular ones in use today.

-1. Scroll depth analysis
+1. Scroll Depth Analysis

-A scroll heatmap, which works on desktop and mobile devices, is the best utility tool to determine the proportion of scrolls performed by visitors before they leave the webpage or website.
+A scroll heatmap, which works on desktop and mobile devices, is the best utility tool to determine the proportion of scrolls visitors perform before they leave the webpage or website.
 They can help you select the best hero images, optimum content length, and ideal placeholder for your CTA on the website.

 Scroll maps are color-coded, and when a customer stops scrolling, a sudden change of coloring indicates that the visitor has come to a logical end.
 This logical end is a section of the website where the software no longer sees a logical reason to continue scrolling.